-During her career, Angelou has published six autobiographies, five essay compilations and poetry books, served as playwright for several shows and has performed on stage and in front of the camera on numerous occasions.
+During her career, Angelou published six autobiographies, five essay compilations and several poetry books, served as playwright for several shows and has performed on stage and in front of the camera on numerous occasions.

 As a civil rights activist, Angelou gave voice to women and African-Americans alongside Dr. Martin Luther King Jr. and Malcolm X. Years later, she grabbed the attention of viewers around the globe when she had the distinction of reciting her poem "On the Pulse of Morning" during former president Bill Clinton's inauguration in 1993.